A progress meter based on a

 Font selection dialog.

 A rather nice font selection dialog that can handle virtually anything thrown at it except multibyte fonts (which I don't understand anyway.)
 And there the main problem (in Tk8.1) is that the sample text is not font-dependant but rather optimised for ASCII...
+If the Cancel button is pressed or the font selector is deleted in an untimely fashion, then an empty string is returned.
+If the OK button is pressed, then the name of the selected font is returned. |

-Font Dialog Example - CDE
+Font Dialog in

-Font Dialog in use under Solaris/CDE without an Apply button
+use under Solaris/CDE without an Apply button

 Note that I suspect that some of the colours have been messed up in the above picture due to Motif/CDE's mangling of resources.
 One of these days I will get around to figuring out how to introduce better resources handling.
 The last time I felt that energetic, I was scared off by the code though, so don't hold out any high hopes for now...

-Font Dialog in use under Windows with an Apply button
+Dialog in use under Windows with an Apply button

-Font Dialog (for Tk 8.4) in use under Windows XP with the Tile package also loaded.
+(for Tk 8.4) in use under Windows XP with the Tile package also loaded.

 This command takes four option-arguments: